-This is an example structure of best practice in terms of evaluating at potential hazard, building a structure around the points and limits of practice.
+This is an example structure of best practice in terms of evaluating a potential hazard, building a structure around the points and limits of practice.
 Then how to implement corrective actions alongside the documentation procedure.

 Best practices in terms of refrigeration and temperature control alone are simply not enough.
 A system needs to be employed and diligently trained into the whole team in contact with such produce.

-Everything from colour coded chopping boards to prevent cross contamination to temperature control logs and time and date labels are standard practice in a professional kitchen.
+Everything from colour-coded chopping boards to prevent cross-contamination to temperature control logs and time and date labels are standard practice in a professional kitchen.

 The chemicals themselves:

-We have found that using our Brightwell dispensing systems in particular the Brightwell eco multi compact 5 mixing station is a perfect solution and can be used from 2 chemical to five chemicals and can also include a bucket fill.
+We have found that using our Brightwell dispensing systems in particular the Brightwell eco multi compact 5 mixing station is a perfect solution and can be used from 2 chemicals to five chemicals and can also include a bucket fill.

-Also important to note that when we install our dosing systems, we give full training and a colour coded wall chart to show additional new staff for example just how to apply and use in a safe manner our full range of concentrated products.
+Also important to note that when we install our dosing systems, we give full training and a colour-coded wall chart to show additional new staff for example just how to apply and use in a safe manner our full range of concentrated products.

-We supply both mains fed water mixing stations and stand alone super c dispensers that simply allow the user to fill the bottle with water and then proceed to place a shot of chemical into the bottle, screw on the spray nozzle and apply.
+We supply both mains fed water mixing stations and stand-alone super c dispensers that simply allow the user to fill the bottle with water and then proceed to place a shot of chemical into the bottle, screw on the spray nozzle and apply.

 With tip no.4 we want to focus on the chemicals in terms of efficacy and contact time.
 Just what is efficacy and what is contact time?
-Also a common question we are asked is, are all chemicals food safe in terms of raw food and we endeavor to answer all of the above right now.
+Also, a common question we are asked is, are all chemicals food safe in terms of raw food and we endeavor to answer all of the above right now.

 When looking at efficacy it is crucial that when receiving chemicals from your hygiene supplier that they furnish you with the correct paperwork.
 Firstly all the chemicals in concentrate form should be labelled correctly and stored in a safe environment at a safe temperature.

 Next is a laboratory certification in regards to the efficacy of the product or chemical in use.
-This will normally show a set of tests relevant to the area, surface, bacteria, spore etc that you are ultimately trying to eliminate.
+This will normally show a set of tests relevant to the area, surface, bacteria, spore, etc that you are ultimately trying to eliminate.

 Do not settle for anything less than these two crucial documents.
 It is very important that the product you are purchasing Is not only safe and economical to use but also efficacious in its delivery of cleaning or sanitizing.